Z3n42/Philosophers/README.md

 - ✅ Each philosopher is a thread
 - ✅ One fork between each philosopher (N forks for N philosophers)
-- ✅ Forks protected by mutexes
+- ✅ Forks protected by mutexes (one mutex per fork)
-- ✅ Avoid philosophers dying
+- ✅ Avoid philosophers dying (unless time_to_die is too short)
 - ✅ No data races
-- ✅ Death printed within 10ms
+- ✅ Death printed within 10ms of occurrence
 - ✅ No message interleaving
+- ✅ Program arguments validated

 ### Bonus

 - ✅ Each philosopher is a process
 - ✅ All forks in center of table
-- ✅ Forks represented by semaphore
+- ✅ Forks represented by counting semaphore (value = N)
-- ✅ Main process not a philosopher
+- ✅ Main process not a philosopher (parent waits, children execute)
+- ✅ Same behavior as mandatory version

 ### Allowed Functions